PatWie/paperhero/README.md

+# Manager for PDF papers (Arxiv-Binding)

-# Tired of browsing directories of pdfs?
+Tired of browsing directories of pdfs?

 This small and hackable applications allows you to store your pdfs locally on your server or desktop pc.
 It just needs **Python2.7**.
 There is no database!
 It is more or less a rewrite of my [old implementation](https://github.com/PatWie/papershelf).